-- The services that the college provides will vary from school to school. - Non-degree programs are also available which help students with living and social skills.
+The services that the college provides will vary from school to school.

+- Comprehensive Programs about 2% of colleges - Centrally Coordinated, Comprehensive Support About 15% of colleges - Enhanced Mandated Services about 68% of colleges - Minimum Mandated Services about 15% of colleges - Non-degree programs are also available which help students with living and social skills.